William John Peterswald: Legacy

-For 15 years Peterswald steadily guided the police through ever-increasing responsibilities despite often having a constrained budget.
+For 15 years Peterswald guided the police through increasing responsibilities despite budget constraints.

 As a particular challenge, the police under his leadership established law and order between both European settlers/pastoralists and indigenous communities as the frontier of modernity expanded throughout the vast distances of Central Australia and the Northern Territory.
 In the latter case, the change was so rapid that in 1884 Peterswald established a branch of native police there.

 The difficult conditions necessitated more modern equipment.
 In the early 1880s Peterswald was responsible for initiating the re-arming of the Police Force.
 In early 1881 the Police were issued with 200 of the new Martini-Henry rifles in .455/.577 calibre and long-pattern bayonets, as used by the Volunteer Militia Forces.
 Peterswald also recommended that the Mounted Police be issued with the large New Model No. 3 Smith & Wesson revolver in .44 calibre.

 Public economic distress and unemployment during the 1880s and early 1890s presented the police with their first experiences of serious industrial unrest, all of which Peterswald handled with firm impartiality.
 To improve police esprit de corps he introduced revised uniform patterns and in 1884 encouraged the formation of a police band.

 He also introduced uniformity in the colour of police horses, exclusively selecting the impressive greys for metropolitan duty.
 This strain or breed, despite being somewhat unsuitable for the outback, was later extended to many rural police horses.
 The "police greys" remain a proud tradition of the South Australian Police Force.